-Click on the image below to read more about course management and breaking down golf holes.
+Click on this link for a deep dive into course management and breaking down golf holes.

 The one time to change this overarching strategy of regulation golf and leaving yourself 150 yards or less is when you encounter a really challenging hole – keep reading below.